MEET THE VETERANS

 SGT ANDREA WATERBURY (ARMY)

 Andrea enlisted in the Army two days after 9/11 and was deployed in Iraq for two years starting in 2003.
-A dynamic small-town woman and divorced mother of four, she works as an elementary school librarian while studying part-time at Ohio State University to become a coroner.
-She continues to serve proudly in the Army Reserves.
+A dynamic small-town woman and divorced mother of four, she works as the Cavalier Cadet Corp instructor at Chillicothe High School and she continues to serve proudly in the Army Reserves.

 SPC MARISSA STROCK (ARMY)

 Marissa lost both lower legs in 2005, when an IED detonated beneath her Army Humvee outside Baghdad.
 Three of the five people on board were killed, and Marissa spent weeks in a medically-induced coma.
-After finishing as second-runner-up in Ms. Veteran America 2013, this self-proclaimed “glamputee” has served as the event’s master of ceremonies in subsequent years.
+After competing in Ms. Veteran America 2013 and taking home three trophies, including one for significant military achievement, this self-proclaimed “glamputee” has served as the event’s master of ceremonies in subsequent years.
 She has an impressive collection of fabulous shoes and refuses to let the loss of her legs slow her down.

 MSgt DENYSE GORDON (AIR FORCE)